 - Draw the image backwards or mirror image so it will print correctly!!!

-- Use a pencil to draw your design onto the vinyl carving block (eraser).
+- Draw your design in pencil onto the vinyl carving block (eraser).

 - Use linoleum carving tools/exacto knife to remove the “white” part of your design-where the paper will show through.